HedvigInsurance/racoon/packages/eslint-config-custom/README.md

 > You can only use this package as part of this monorepo.

-Create a `.eslintrc.js` file in the workspace root and extend this config:
+Create a `.eslintrc.cjs` file in the workspace root and extend this config:

 ```js
 module.exports = {